 - Set up a monthly budget allowing for trends and fluctuations.

 - Review your quality scores to identify potential Below Average click-through rates.

-- Contact Bing Ads Support to report suspected low-quality click activity.
+- Contact Microsoft Advertising Support to report suspected low-quality click activity.

 Thanks for reading this training on click quality.
-Continue your training or move onto take the Bing Ads Accredited Professional exam to become accredited.
+Continue your training or move onto take the Microsoft Advertising Certified Professional exam to become certified.